Alyssa Baron: Club career

 In 2014 she joined Ramat HaSharon of the Israeli Premier league.
 After two seasons with Ramat Hasharon she joined Ramat Gan.
 In the 2016/17 season Ramat Gan won the Israeli State Cup after beating Elitzur Holon in the final.
 That season Ramat Gan reached the league final, where they lost to Maccabi Bnot Ashdod.

 Baron joined Maccabi Bnot Ashdod in 2017.
 Again, she reached the playoff finals in which Ashdod lost to Elitzur Ramla.
 In 2020 Baron joined Elitzur Ramla.
 She won the league championship in 2022 and 2023, beating Ashdod in the finals both times.
 In 2022 she was chosen finals MVP.

 In 2023 she joined Hapoel Lev Jerusalem.
-The team's head coach is Limor Peleg, who is Baron's wife.
+The team's head coach was Limor Peleg, who is Baron's wife.
 During the 2023/24 season, Hapoel Lev Jerusalem won the State Cup after beating Ramla in the finals.
 The team also reached the playoff finals, where they lost to Ramla.

+In May 2025 Baron joined Elitzur Holon, along with her wife Limor Peleg.Holon reached the playoff finals, where they were swept by Hapoel Rishon Lezion.
+Baron was injured in the first game of the series and did not return to play.
+Baron was chosen the league's MVP for the 2025/26 season.